maxxq-org/maxxq-maven/README.md

 - obtain transitive dependencies recursively.
 Do not replace existing dependencies (shortest path rule & in case of conflict take the first one)
 - reapply dependency management on existing dependencies only for the root pom [dependency management is not transitive](src/main/resources/dependencymanagementisnottransitive/readme.md)

+## Calculating an effective pom

+### For single pom from maven central

+    Model resolvedModel = new ResolveBuildConfiguration(new RemoteRepository( "https://repo1.maven.org/maven2/" ))
+                                           .resolveBuildConfiguration(new GAV("com.squareup.okhttp3", "okhttp", "4.9.3"));

+Same logic applies as for ResolveDependencies for loading pom from other input sources and for multi module projects.

 ## links